5 Signs You Have a Shopping Addiction

 If you’re dependent on your desire to shop, you may feel anxious or down on the days when you don’t shop.
 This is a clear indication that you may be dealing with an addiction.

-During her time as a Compulsive Shopping Specialist, Carrie noticed the toll a shopping addiction can have on relationships.
+During her time as a Compulsive Shopping Specialist, Rattle noticed the toll a shopping addiction can have on relationships.

 “It’s common for someone with a shopping addiction to notice their work and relationships suffer as social interaction may decrease,” she says.
 “If you’re at work, you may put off projects just to go shop on your lunch break or spend too much time working to pay off your credit card bills that your friendships dissolve.”